Message from Campus Security Authority

 5717.2 – TIMELY WARNINGS

 In the event that a situation arises on campus that constitutes an ongoing or continuing threat, a campus wide “all staff alert” will be issued.
-The warning will be issued through the Academy e-mail system, as well as the emergency notification system, to students, faculty, and staff.
+The warning will be issued through the Academy e-mail system, as well as the all staff paging system, to students, faculty, and staff.
 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Campus Security Authority may also post a notice on the campus-wide bulletin boards providing the Academy community with more immediate notification.
 Anyone with information warranting a timely warning should report the circumstances to the Campus Security Authority by phone (ext.
-7104 cell 251-454-7856) or in person at office number 104.
+7104 cell 251-454-7856) or in person at office number 103.

 5717.3 – REPORTING EMERGENCIES OR CRIME ON CAMPUS